algosup/2023-2024-project-3-virtual-processor-team-2/documents/qa/test_reports.md

 **ID**<br>
 The ID of the test case.
 It will follow a certain pattern:
-- The first numbers are the version of the tested product -> `01`/001
+- The first numbers are the version of the tested product -> `01`/001<br>
+The versions are:
+    - 01 = the 1st parser
+    - 02 = the 2nd parser
+    - 03 = the builder
+    - 04 = the bin exporter
+    - 05 = the virtual processor
 - The last numbers are the number of the test -> 01/`001`

 **Date**<br>